If you have a permanent disability, you may be eligible for financial aid in the form of grants, scholarships or bursaries.

 External scholarships and bursaries

-This is not an exhaustive list but is a good starting point.
+Please note that this is not an exhaustive list.
+Many scholarships are offered annually and each has a different deadline.
 If there are others you would like to share, please contact our Centre.

 - Canadian Hard of Hearing Association (CHHA) Scholarship Program